canonical/brand-store-documentation/docs/Serial Vault/signing-keys.md

 (signing-keys)=
 # Signing keys

-The Serial Vault provides encrypted storage for signing keys intended for use with a Brand Store.
+The Serial Vault provides encrypted storage for signing keys intended for use with a Dedicated Snap Store.
 Signing keys can be generated locally and uploaded, and users with Admin permissions can generate keys from within the Serial Vault.
-A signing key needs to be registered with the Brand store so it can be used to verify the signature of serial assertions.
-The Serial Vault holds the private key, whereas the Brand Store holds only the public key as an account-key assertion.
+A signing key needs to be registered with the Dedicated Snap Store so it can be used to verify the signature of serial assertions.
+The Serial Vault holds the private key, whereas the Dedicated Snap Store holds only the public key as an account-key assertion.

 [note type="important" status="Info"]
 The private key of any key pair generated within the Serial Vault cannot be downloaded for local use.
 If you wish to sign both model and serial assertions with the same key, ensure the key is generated locally and then uploaded to the Serial Vault.